hermeznetwork/hermez-node/eth/README.md

 WDELAYER_TEST="0x1d80315fac6aBd3EfeEbE97dEc44461ba7556160"
 ```

-> An example is found in `/etc/.env.example`
+> An example is found in `hermez-node/eth/.env.example`

-And then run test:
+And then run test from `hermez-node/eth/`:

 `INTEGRATION=1 go test`